Amit10311/Codes-link-for-Lidar-and-Camera/README.md

-# Codes-link-for-Lidar-and-Camera
+# Codes and Research paper links for Lidar and Camera
-Codes links for implementation on LiDar and Camera
+Codes links for implementation on LiDAR and Camera

 * https://modelnet.cs.princeton.edu/